Lewis Williams

 At the University of Oxford, I have tutored the following courses:

-I have also supervised an undergraduate thesis on welfare subjectivism.
+I have also served as a Teaching Assistant for General Philosophy and supervised an undergraduate thesis on welfare subjectivism.

 Public Philosophy

-Since 2022 I have co-hosted The Philosopher's Nest podcast along with Kyle van Oosterum.
-The Philosopher's Nest showcases the work, insights, and experiences of graduate students in philosophy.
+Between 2022 and 2025 I co-hosted The Philosopher's Nest podcast along with Kyle van Oosterum.
+The Philosopher's Nest showcased the work, insights, and experiences of graduate students in philosophy.

 Between 2019 and 2021 I hosted the Searching For It podcast.
 Searching For It explored various philosophical thoughts and themes that inform the search for meaning in life.
 Searching For It peaked at #2 on Apple Podcasts' daily Philosophy charts in the United States of America.